 Don’t miss: Their Talls & Smalls in the garden program which is perfect for kids ages 2-5!

 This unique garden in Vista seeks to provide a fun learning experience for people to connect with nature, art and each other.
 Kids can release their inner musician at the cute little music garden and admire the inspirational artwork and metal sculptures throughout the whole garden.
 Set on a hillside, it’s a great place to reflect on nature’s beauty and play together as a family.

 Don’t miss: The Kids in the Garden Classes the second Saturday of each month.
-Upcoming topics include veggie critters, recycled art and water conservation.
+Upcoming topics include composting and spring planting.
 Pre-registration is requested.
 Cost for classes: $5

 1270 Vale Terrace Dr.

 Vista, CA 92084

 You’ll want to take your time exploring this 37 acre botanic wonderland in Encinitas.
 This garden is surrounded by lush greenery, spectacular waterfalls and multiple kids areas for perusal and play.
 The miniature garden railroad train at the Seeds of Wonder Garden is a must see.
 Kids can also plant a succulent to take home.
 The larger Hamilton Children’s garden features an amazing treehouse kids can climb in, an herb garden and outdoor homemade instruments.
 And if your kiddos want to kick off their shoes and get some active water play in, there’s also a fun little stream that they can splash through.

 Don’t miss: The Fairy Festival on Jun.
 20th!
 Kids can wear their favorite fairy costume and participate in crafts and entertainment for a small extra fee.